opendocsg/slw-judgments-backfill/2002_SGHC_33/report.md

  ‘employ’ means to engage or to use the service of any person and to pay such person for services rendered or work done or to remunerate such person on a piece rate or on a commission basis.

- In PP v Heng Siak Kwang [1996] 2 SLR 274 , I had occasion to consider this definition.
+ In PP v Heng Siak Kwang <span class="citation">[1996] 2 SLR 274</span> , I had occasion to consider this definition.
 In the course of that judgment, I said at p 280:

  The manner of remuneration and control over the workers would often be of great significance